 This makes it possible to reduce sickness and respiratory problems caused by germs as well.

 Does the AC4100 produce ozone?

 Quite a few people have wondered if air purifiers can cause headaches.
-As I explained in detail here, a filter-based purifier like the AC4100 for example doesn’t produce any harmful emissions.
+The fact is that a filter-based purifier like the AC4100, for example, doesn’t produce any harmful emissions.

 The UV-C feature is completely optional and doesn’t present any hazards at all.
 Both models don’t produce any ozone.